Vellayani Lake: Vavvamoola-Kadavinmoola Bund Road

 The bund road on the northern side of Kakkamoola-Thiruvananthapuram Road connects Vavvamoola and Kadavinmoola.
 The drinking water supply for the Vizhinjam International Seaport is operated from Vellayani Lake.
 The pump house is situated in Kadavinmoola, beside the bund road.
-The road was renovated in December 2015.
-It also has concrete benches on the roadside to attract tourists.
+The road was renovated in December 2015 and has concrete benches on the roadside to attract tourists.

 Popular culture

 A bridge on Vellayani Lake, which was featured in the film Kireedam (1989) became known as Kireedam Paalam.